 At the time, the Canadiens were considered lucky to have won the Cup, and that it was accomplished mainly on Roy's shoulders.

 There was Bob Gainey, who was captain at the time, and Guy Carbonneau and Chris Chelios, two youngsters who would become the teams next co-captains.
 There was also Larry Robinson, who had worn the "C" for half a season while Gainey was on the injured list.
-He may not have projected the same authority in the Gainey manner, but he was a well respected leader by his teammates.
-Finally, there was Skrudland, the first Florida Panthers captain who helped his team to the Stanley Cup final in only their third year of existance.
+He may not have projected the same authority in the Gainey manner, but he was a well-respected leader by his teammates.
+Finally, there was Skrudland, the first Florida Panthers captain who helped his team to the Stanley Cup Final in only their third year of existence.

 Melanson wouldn't want to see Price thrown into a lion's den.